wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 Once the script runs successfully the following post-script steps may be taken;

 1. Set up the firewall rules, this is covered in the section below titled: Firewall Rules.
-2. Optionally in the references section are two scripts to set up the web server and app server with a simple web site to allow testing with this DMZ configuration.
+2. Optionally in the references section are two scripts to set up the web server and app server with a simple web application to allow testing with this DMZ configuration.

 The next section explains most of the scripts statements relative to Network Security Groups.

 ## Network Security Groups (NSG)
 For this example, a NSG group is built and then loaded with six rules.

->[AZURE.TIP] Generally speaking, you should create your specific “Allow” rules first and then the more generic “Deny” rules last.
+>[AZURE.TIP] Generally speaking, you should create your specific "Allow" rules first and then the more generic "Deny" rules last.
 The assigned priority dictates which rules are evaluated first.
 Once traffic is found to apply to a specific rule, no further rules are evaluated.
 NSG rules can apply in either in the inbound or outbound direction (from the perspective of the subnet).

 Declaratively, the following rules are being built for inbound traffic: